SchokiCoder/book_modern_c/src/setup.md

 ### Windows

-On Windows, i recommend you to get "Cygwin".
+On Windows, I recommend you to get "Cygwin".
 It will provide a Linux like environment, for you to use:
 <https://www.cygwin.com>
 It will also come with the needed compiler or give you the option to patch it